-Multi-key schemes can raise the security, since anyone needs access to more than one key to move any funds.
-But clearly, it also increases complexity and the requirements on the user to keep even more keys securely stored and/or backed up.
+A multi-key scheme can raise the security, since anyone needs access to more than one key to move any funds.
+But clearly, it also increases complexity and requires the user(s) to keep even more keys securely stored and/or backed up.

 The keys used by a lightning node cannot be controlled by a multi-key setup, as they need to be continuously available to the node.